ICOS-Carbon-Portal/meta/README.md

 		+ https://meta.fieldsites.se/ontologies/sites/sitesLicence (SITES default)
 		+ https://creativecommons.org/publicdomain/zero/1.0/ (CC0 1.0 Public Domain)
 		+ (the up-to-date list of supported licences can be obtained using [SPARQL client](https://meta.icos-cp.eu/sparqlclient/) and query `select * where{?licence a <http://purl.org/dc/terms/LicenseDocument>}`)
+	- `moratorium` (optional) is an ISO 8601 timestamp with the desired publication time in the future (instead of the moment of data upload).
+The data object will be prevented from being downloaded until the moratorium expires.

 In HTTP protocol terms, the metadata package upload is performed by HTTP-POSTing its contents to `https://meta.icos-cp.eu/upload` with `application/json` content type and the authentication cookie.
 For example, using `curl` (`metaPackage.json` and `cookies.txt` must be in the current directory), it can be done as follows: